Dodgers Win a Triumph for Guggenheim Just as Baseball’s COVID Bubble Bursts

 When the St. Louis Cardinals suffered an outbreak on July 31 and lost two weeks of games, Manfred considered halting the season.
 But baseball played on after owners urged Manfred to do so during a conference call.

 There was evidently not an “abundance of caution” taken when Turner tested positive Tuesday night.
-It damped the Dodgers’ joy, though, considerably.
+It dampened the Dodgers’ joy, though, considerably.

 “That hurts,” Roberts said.